dhruv-tech/sisos/README.md

 (*Screenshot - SISOS open in Microsoft Edge (Legacy), dated 1st October 2015; Click to enlarge*)

-*The architecture and code quality of the application are a reflection of our middle school developer skills 😅*
+*Note: The architecture and code quality of the application are a reflection of our middle school developer skills 😅*

 ## Introduction & Context